kskelm/baringo/README.md

 * After any successful service call, client.getQuota() will return a Quota object with updated limit info on the current authenticated client.
 See http://api.imgur.com/#limits for more information.
 * As of version 1.0.0 all calls are synchronous.
 This may change in the future to allow async versions.
+* Baringo relies on Retrofit2 and OkHttp3.
+I tried using Baringo with another projec that required Retrofit 1.x and it didn't go well.